EU's Van Rompuy warns Cameron over sensitive budget issues

 Even if it is a long-term project and there are a host of political and financial obstacles to overcome, it could help underpin the stability of the single currency, he said.

-“Every currency union needs also a fiscal capacity, and certainly a fiscal capacity to stabilise the euro zone.”
+“Every currency union needs also a fiscal capacity, and certainly a fiscal capacity to stabilize the euro zone.”

 The 27 countries in the European Union currently finance a budget which amounts to around 130 billion euros a year - 1 percent of EU output - and which is used for spending on agriculture, science, infrastructure and other areas.